We go up to Jerusalem – always up.

 Jerusalem is supposed to be a city joined together to itself both physically and in terms of relationships.
 Today it is a global byword for division, the very opposite of God’s stated desire, but when Yeshua comes to rule and reign, it will be as He purposed it to be – a place vibrant with reconciliation between God and man, and also between us as people.

 We can ask God to redeem the broken relationships between Arab and Jew, Isaac and Ishmael – and even between Yeshua’s own disciples there are many fractured relationships… we can pray for healing and the restoration of relationships in God’s chosen city – that we would seek good for one another, not evil.
 Like a joined up wall with no gaps or breaches.

 There is a temple above, a heavenly Jerusalem, and a divine plan

-Although the enemy is working overtime to bring the opposite of “shalom” in Jerusalem, we can pray for beauty of God’s kingdom rule to come down and meet the reality here on earth just as Yeshua taught us to pray:
+Although the enemy is working overtime to bring the opposite of “shalom” in Jerusalem, we can pray for the beauty of God’s kingdom rule to come down and meet the reality here on earth just as Yeshua taught us to pray:

 “Therefore”, says Yeshua, “pray in this way:”

 holy is Your name.